AustralianSynchrotron/openday-scavenger/README.md

 uvx pre-commit run --all-files
 ```

-Now whenever a commit is made the `ruff` will format any changed files, and run a linter and import sorter.
+Now whenever a commit is made `ruff` will format, lint, and sort imports, for any changed files.

 #### Run the Application
 Run the web application using its internal development server with: